 The services of data-in-virtual execute synchronously, i.e. control is not returned from the DIV macro until the service is completed.
 Thus, before you can successfully invoke a service, the previous service must be complete.
 However, multiple services can be executing concurrently for different IDs.
 To invoke the DIV macro, you can be in the supervisor state, or you can be in the problem program state with a user key.
-You must supply a standard 72 byte save area.
+You must supply a standard 72-byte save area pointed to by register 13.
 To issue the DIV macro, you must be: